docknetwork/api-docs/source/index.html.md

 `GET /registries/`

-This is an operation to get all registries created by user.
+Return a list of all registries created by the user.
+The list is returned with the registry id and policy (For now, only one policy is supported which is that each registry is owned by a single DID, called `OneOf`) of the revocation registry.

 > Example responses